Blackout (Britney Spears album): Singles

 "Break the Ice" was released as the third and final single from Blackout on March 3, 2008.
 It received acclaim from critics, some of whom called it an album highlight.
 The song reached the top ten in Canada, Finland and Ireland, peaking within the top 40 in most other countries.
 In the US, the song peaked at number 43 on the Billboard Hot 100, but became Spears' third consecutive Dance Club Songs number-one single.
 An accompanying music video, directed by Robert Hales, was released on March 12.
 The anime video was based on the superheroine character of Spears' 2004 music video for "Toxic", and portrays her destroying a highly secured laboratory with several clones, including one of herself.

-"Radar" was originally planned to be released as the third single from Blackout, according to Ezekiel Lewis of the Clutch.
-"Break the Ice" was released instead and "Radar" was chosen as the fourth single.
-It had already charted in the CIS, New Zealand and Sweden prior to its official release, even reaching the top ten in Sweden.
-However, the release was pushed back when Spears began recording new material for her sixth studio album Circus (2008).
-It was later released as a bonus track and the fourth and final single from Circus on June 22, 2009.
-Peaking at number 88 on the US Billboard Hot 100, it became Spears' lowest-peaking US single.
+"Radar" was originally planned to be released as the third single from Blackout, but according to Ezekiel Lewis of the Clutch.
+"Break the Ice" was chosen instead.
+However, the full single release was initially cancelled when Spears began recording new material for her sixth studio album Circus (2008).
+"Radar" was later included on Circus and officially released as the fourth and final single from the album on June 22, 2009, peaking at number 88 on the US Billboard Hot 100.